Majors, Minors, and Options

 Bachelor's degree students may earn a minor in any undergraduate discipline designated by the University.
 A list of minors is available from the advising coordinator in each college or school (or see the program descriptions for each college or school in this catalog).
 Students must consult with their major adviser and also the minor supervisor.
 A minor typically consists of 20 credits with C- or better and a 2.0 grade-point average in courses that the minor department approves.
 Courses taken on a pass/fail basis may not be used for a minor.
 No more than 8 credits used to satisfy major requirements may be used for the minor.
 During the student's final term, an application should be made to the dean to have the minor shown on the academic record.

-Some degree programs offer a selection of options (e.g., art history and art studio through the Department of Art and Art History).
+Some degree programs offer a selection of options (e.g., Arts: Art History or Arts: Studio Art through the Department of Art and Art History).
 These options allow students to specialize within a discipline.
 The choice of option is recorded on the student's transcript.